abpio/abp-commercial-docs/en/modules/payment.md

 Before starting a recurring payment, **Plan** and **GatewayPlan** must be configured properly.

-1. Go your payment gateway (Stripe) dashboard and create product & pricing.
+1. Go to your payment gateway (Stripe) dashboard and create product & pricing.
 2. Create a **Plan** entity in your application.
 3. Go to 'Manage Gateway Plans' section and create a new **GatewayPlan** for gateway and paste price or product id as `ExternalId`.